rackerlabs/support-how-to/content/rackspace-cdn/rackspace-cdn-secure-delivery-options.md

     manage multiple brands under a single certificate.
 For example, your car cleaning business might own **squeakycleancars.com**, as well as **cleanyourcarshere.com** and **best-in-business-car-cleaning.com**.
-    Using a custom SAN certificate, you can put each of these domains as "alternate" names on your SAN, saving you the cost and time associated with provisioning a certificate for all of your domains.
+    By using a custom SAN certificate, you can put each of these domains as *alternate* names on your SAN, and save the cost and time associated with provisioning a certificate for all of your domains.
 -   A wildcard certificate enables you to add multiple subdomains to a single certificate.
-Using the preceding example, your primary domain might be **cleancars.com**.
+Your primary domain might be **cleancars.com**.
     Provisioning a wildcard certificate for **\*cleancars.com** allows you to secure anything before that domain - for example, **images.cleancars.com** and **mobile.cleancars.com**.

 To get a Custom certificate for your domain or domains, start by creating a CDN service with HTTPS enabled, as described in the